midonet/midostack/README.md

 Midostack enables you to start an all-in-one node OpenStack + MidoNet environment with a single command, by making use of [devstack](https://github.com/openstack-dev/devstack).
-It installs MidoNet and configures devstack to use MidoNet as the Neutron plugin.
+It builds MidoNet from source and configures/runs devstack to use MidoNet as the Neutron plugin.
+By default, master branch is used for MidoNet as well as openstack projects(Neutron, Nova, etc).
+See `midonet_stack.sh -h` for more options to configure Midostack environment.

+Note that this is intended for a developer environment, not for a production environment.

 Requirements
 ------------